google/comprehensive-rust/src/running-the-course.md

    popup (click the link with a little arrow next to "Speaker Notes").
 This way you have a clean screen to present to the class.

-1. Select your topic for the afternoon of the fourth day.
-This may be based on the audience you expect, or on your own expertise.

 1. Decide on the dates.
-Since the course is large, we recommend that you schedule the days over two weeks.
+Since the course takes at least three full days, we recommend that you schedule the days over two weeks.
 Course participants have said that they find it helpful to have a gap in the course since it helps them process all the information we give them.

 1. Find a room large enough for your in-person participants.
-We recommend a class size of 15-20 people.
+We recommend a class size of 15-25 people.
 That's small enough that people are comfortable asking questions --- it's also small enough that one instructor will have time to answer the questions.
 Make sure the room has _desks_ for yourself and for the
    students: you will all need to be able to sit and work with your laptops.